Dr Pepper

 Caffeine

-Dr Pepper also contains caffeine.
+Dr Pepper contains caffeine.
 There are 68 milligrams caffeine per 20 ounce bottle.

 For comparison, an 8.4 fl. oz. can of Red Bull contains 80 milligrams of caffeine.
 An average brewed coffee contains 95 milligrams per cup, and a Coca-Cola has 34mg caffeine (per 12 ounces).